System Design Space

 Python as an orchestration layer

-In practice, Python often acts as glue between services, data pipelines, and high-performance native libraries.
+In practice, Python often connects services, data pipelines, and high-performance libraries written in C, C++, or Rust.

 Ecosystem as a strategic advantage